Who regulates and inspects nursing homes in Illinois?

 In light of troubling reports that nursing homes were failing to disclose COVID-19 cases, the Centers for Medicare & Medicaid Services announced that nursing homes are required to inform residents, their families and representatives when there is a positive resident or staff COVID-19 case.
 The notification must be made within 12 hours of a positive case.

 Further, nursing homes must also report if 3 or more individuals develop respiratory issues within a 72 hour period.
 Nursing homes are required to report cases to the Centers for Disease Control and Prevention (CDC) as well as the state departments.
-Updated COVID-19 cases can be located at the following website.

 Are nursing homes liable for COVID-19 related injuries or death?